osmandapp/web/main/docs/build-it/index.md

+import Admonition from '@theme/Admonition';

+# Build with OsmAnd

 ## Use OsmAnd API
 OsmAnd API allows you to control the installed OsmAnd app.
 Starting development via the API is easy and straightforward and can be embedded in any application, **without licensing requirements** of the target app.
 The only drawback is that the user should have OsmAnd already installed.